Can Compact Language Models Search Like Agents? Distillation-Guided Policy Optimization for Preserving Agentic RAG Capabilities: Introduction

-\diff{Our contributions are summarized in four key dimensions. \textbf{(i) Problem:} we pioneer the challenging domain of agentic RAG post-training for extremely compact models (0.5--1B), identifying fundamental challenges that existing methods fail to address. \textbf{(ii) Methodology:} We propose Distillation-Guided Policy Optimization (DGPO), an RL framework designed to stabilize training in compact models via cold-start initialization and selective teacher guidance. \textbf{(iii) Evaluation:} we present ARC, a capability-level evaluation framework that provides a detailed diagnosis of agentic behavior. \textbf{(iv) Results:} DGPO outperforms RL and distillation baselines.
-Remarkably, our method achieves \textbf{teacher-surpassing performance} on several datasets. }
+\diff{Our contributions are summarized in four key dimensions. \textbf{(i) Problem:} we pioneer the challenging domain of agentic RAG post-training for extremely compact models (0.5--1B), identifying fundamental challenges that existing methods fail to address. \textbf{(ii) Methodology:} We propose Distillation-Guided Policy Optimization (DGPO), an RL framework designed to stabilize training in compact models via cold-start initialization and selective teacher guidance. \textbf{(iii) Evaluation:} we present ARCap, a capability-level evaluation framework that provides a detailed diagnosis of agentic behavior. \textbf{(iv) Results:} DGPO outperforms RL and distillation baselines \diffJ{across multiple model families and sizes.} Remarkably, our method achieves \textbf{teacher-surpassing performance} on several datasets. }